awinogradov/bem-on-rails/README.md

 ## Tomorrow

+0. Incapsulate helpers methods and isolate them from project helpers.
 1. Rendering blocks in block.
 2. Custom tag for block or element.
 3. Add attrs for blocks and elements.